I’ll Never Let You Go

 Until the day Chichi disappeared.

-And for the first time, he wasn’t sure what came next.
+And for the first time, he wasn’t sure what would come next.

 “So it’s true, Daddy.”
 His son’s voice trembled from the top of the stairs.
-Both his children stood there, wide-eyed, watching the scene unfold.
+Both his children stood there, wide-eyed, watching.
 “You’re the reason Mom’s been crying.
-You hate her now,” his son accused, voice sharp and cutting.
+You hate her now,” his son accused.

 Tunde opened his mouth to explain, to defend himself, but instead, all that came out was, “Go to your rooms.
 Now.”